davetang/learning_docker/README.md

 -rw-r--r-- 1 root root   56824 Apr 27 02:04 aln.sam
 ```

-This is problematic because when you're back in the host environment, you can't modify these files.
-To circumvent this, create a user that matches the host user by passing three environmental variables from the host to the container.
+This is problematic because when you’re back in the host environment,
+you can’t modify these files.
+To circumvent this, create a user that
+matches the host user by passing three environmental variables from the
+host to the container.

 ``` bash
 docker run -it \